Flank/flank/README.md

   ## Local folder to store the test result.
 Folder is DELETED before each run to ensure only artifacts from the new run are saved.
   # local-result-dir: flank

+  ## Keeps the full path of downloaded files.
+Required when file names are not unique.
+  ## Default: false
+  # keep-file-path: false

   ## Include additional app/test apk pairs in the run.
 If app is omitted, then the top level app is used for that pair.
   # additional-app-test-apks: